database administrator

 A database administrator keeps a company’s data secure from unauthorized people.
-The data they secure includes the business, employee, and customer data.
-They organize and store data in specialized software and search for any potential security risks or problems they may be proactive to correct.
+Additionally, the data they secure includes the business, employee, and customer data.
+They also organize and store data in specialized software and search for any potential security risks or issues.
+Watch a video to learn what a database administrator does.

 How to Become a Database Administrator